AnthonyKendall/Security-Onion/README.md

 ![image](https://github.com/user-attachments/assets/ee58cae0-6fb7-4041-831e-c383ab919ff6)

 After you select that, all your acknowledgements will show up.
-Select the one you want to turn into a case by selecting the triange icon.
+Select the one you want to turn into a case by selecting the triangle icon.

 ![image](https://github.com/user-attachments/assets/ecef9b7a-1e9c-4d2a-85db-7f12b21644da)